CoeCollege-ComputerScience/payroll-requirements-team-zoetrope/questions.md

 * What O.S. does it need to run on?
 DY
 * Will you need to add more levels/groups of pay?
 AG
 * Will this system handle bonuses?
 AG
 * What laws/regulations govern this system?
+NL
 * What information does the system need to keep track of?
 AG
 * What will the backup system be?
 * How frequently are employees paid?
 AG